 Encroachment Threatens the Midstate Trail

 Each year, continuing development along the trail’s corridor pushes the Midstate Trail onto paved roadways.
-Currently, the Midstate Trail is on approximately 45 miles of public land, 30 miles of private land and 17 miles of roadway.
+Currently, the Midstate Trail is on approximately 60 miles of protected land, 15 miles on private land and 17 miles on roadway.
 Landowners should realize the value the trail brings to the area and work to keep it off the roadways.

 Protected land in Massachusetts is at a premium.
 Less than 15% of the Commonwealth’s land is publicly owned.
 Every year, Massachusetts loses over 16,000 acres of open space to residential and commercial development.
 Development destroys and fragments existing habitat and threatens the long-term conservation of Massachusetts’ native species and natural communities.
 As private development continues at an alarming rate, public lands are becoming increasingly valuable for plant and wildlife habitat, recreation, education, research and spiritual renewal.
 Competing demands on our Forests and Parks are growing and it is incumbent upon us to ensure that the ecological resources and quality recreational opportunities remain for future generations.